 There is no perfect gun for all situations.

 You will be better suited with at least 2-3 different gun sizes for different situations.
 Obviously, smaller guns are easier to conceal and bigger guns are easier to shoot.
-If you don’t have to conceal it, the bigger gun will probably suit your needs better.
+For some reason, if you don’t have to conceal it, the bigger gun will probably suit your needs better.